 Low in Fat

-According to Cultures for Health, a site dedicated to supplying information on homemade whole foods, the whey drained from yogurt preparation is defined as sweet whey.
-Sweet whey is virtually fat-free, with only 0.9 gram of total fat and 0.6 gram of saturated fat in each 1-cup serving.
+According to Cultures for Health, a site dedicated to supplying information on homemade whole foods, the whey drained from yogurt preparation is defined as acid whey.
+Acid whey is virtually fat-free, with only 0.9 grams of total fat and 0.6 gram of saturated fat in each 1-cup serving.
 It is also low in cholesterol -- each cup contains 5 milligrams, an amount that fulfills about 1 percent of a healthy adult's recommended daily cholesterol limit of 300 milligrams.

 High in Sugars